Introduction (to the Preview)

 The book’s Chapters 1, 2, and 3 focus on dynamically real-time at the level of individual actions, such as tasks or threads executing in computing systems, and physical behaviors performed by exogenous non-computational (e.g., mechanical) devices.

-Chapter 1 is about the general necessity for the concept of real-time actions and their properties, especially dynamic ones, to be based on first principles, mental models, and conceptual frameworks.
-The minimal basics of epistemic uncertainty and alternative probability interpretations are introduced.
+Chapter 1 is about the general necessity for the concept of real-time actions and their properties, especially dynamic ones, to be based on productive thinking, first principles, mental models, and conceptual frameworks.
 As noted above, Chapter 1 also deliberately seeks to serve as an extended abstract for the first three Chapters.
 (Attempted inclusion of Chapter 4 in Chapter 1’s abstract role has thus far made Chapter 1 too long and difficult, but an eventual revision of Chapter 1 may yet accomplish that inclusion.)

 Chapter 2 discusses action completion time constraints, such as deadlines and time/utility functions, and expressing those in ubiquitous priority-based execution environments (e.g., operating systems).

-Most of the concepts and techniques in Chapters 3 and 4 drawn on a vast body of deep mathematical and philosophical theory, and a great deal of successful use in a variety of applications outside of real-time systems.
+Most of the concepts and techniques in Chapters 3 and 4 drawn on a vast body of deep mathematical and philosophy of probability theory, and a great deal of successful use in a variety of applications outside of real-time systems.
 The point of these chapters is to briefly introduce readers to using those concepts and techniques in dynamically real-time systems.
-Innate complexity, divergent viewpoints by probability theory and uncertainty researchers, and unsolved problems make these chapters somewhat difficult.
+Despite omitting the book’s mathematics, innate complexity, divergent viewpoints by probability theory and uncertainty researchers, and unsolved problems make these chapters somewhat difficult.

 The book provides an overview of some important probability interpretations for that purpose, and some predictability theories and metrics—especially for acceptably satisfactory predictions of acceptably satisfactory action and schedule completion times.
 It begins with the familiar viewpoint of traditional probability theory.
 Then it re-focuses on alternative predictability theories unfamiliar to the book’s presumed readership.
 These are needed for reasoning about richer (e.g., epistemic) uncertainties.
 They include mathematical theories of evidence (i.e., belief theories), which use application-specific rules for combining imprecise and potentially contradictory multi-source beliefs about the system and its environment to form new beliefs.